Malti

 Sign of Peace Rite

-Singing a hymn related to peace and the children offer Christ’s peace to each other with a handshake.
+Singing a hymn related to peace, the children offer Christ’s peace to each other with a handshake.
 Students offer peace to the students on their same bench.
 Many students offer peace to the priest, the Head of school/SLT, and some teachers.

 Communion